Stressed employee with his head in his hands at his desk

-As burnout and wellness concerns continue to rise, it’s become increasingly important for organizations to takeemployee mental health seriously.
-Work-related stress is one of the biggest factors influencing mental health, and seemingly simple considerations on the employer’s end can make a world of difference to team members.
+Work-related stress ranks among the biggest factors influencing mental health today, and seemingly simple considerations on the employer’s end can make a world of difference to team members.
 Read on for tips to help your company reduce operational risks, educate team members about healthy habits and focus on well-being in the workplace.

 What is Mental Health and Why Does it Matter?